Script library

 Check out the Scripting home realm discovery rule for more information.

-Customize an AuthnRequest that is sent to an upstream Identity Provider
+Customize an AuthnRequest that is sent to an upstream SAML Identity Provider

 Script usage